ruby-next/ruby-next/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new API/language feature to be supported by RubyNext
+about: Suggest a new API/language feature to be supported by Ruby Next
 title: ''
 labels: enhancement
 assignees: palkan